Arnold Schwarzenegger condemns Capitol attack in emotional video | WSGW 790 AM & 100.5 FM

 “President Trump sought to overturn the results of an election and of a fair election.
 He sought a coup by misleading people with lies,” the “Terminator” star said.
 “My father and our neighbors were also misled with lies, and I know where such lies lead.
 President Trump is a failed leader.”

 Schwarzenegger, a Republican himself, has frequently spoken out against Mr. Trump.
-This time in his address, he also slammed his fellow Republicans, who he claimed were “complicit with those who carried the flag of self-righteous insurrection into the Capitol.”
+This time in his address, he also slammed fellow Republicans he accused of being “complicit with those who carried the flag of self-righteous insurrection into the Capitol.”

 He said Trump will be remembered as the United States’ worst president and will soon “be as irrelevant as an old tweet.”
 Schwarzenegger ended his remarks on a high note, however.